r0hankrishnan/8_week_sql/Select-Star-SQL-Notes/Chapter-3.md

 | Colin | 2 |
 | ... | ... |

+- In this example, we are looking for the number of executions of inmates over the age of 50 in each county.
+Since we only want executions over 50 across all counties, we can use the WHERE clause.

 **What do we do if we want to filter on the result of the grouping/aggregation?**
 - Use the HAVING block
 - Syntax is HAVING *condition*